ipsilon/eof/spec/eof.md

 ## Preface

 This unified specification should be used as a guide to understand the various changes the EVM Object Format is proposing.
-See appendix for the list of EIPs.
+See appendix for the list of EIPs, which stand as the official specification.

 While EOF is extensible, in this document we discuss the first version, EOFv1.